microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 | Repeat this Dialog   | An action which repeats the current dialog with the same dialog.                                                                 |
 | Replace this Dialog  | An action which replaces the current dialog with the target dialog.                                                              |
 | Modify Active Dialog | A command to edit current dialog with `changeType` and Actions.                                                                  |
-We might need a how-to article documenting how to use each type of the dialog actions.

 ## References
 [Dialogs library](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-dialog?view=azure-bot-service-4.0)